mr3862/edav_comparative_mosaic/comparative_study.md

 based on all otther dependend variables.

 **data:**
-either a data frame, or an object of class “table” or “ftable”.
+Either a data frame, or an object of class “table” or “ftable”.
 If we provide, structable contingency table, we do not need to provide data (df or table).
 If data is in a data frame, the count column must be called Freq.